nboutin/immo_perfo/doc/requirement.md

 ## Cache

-Keep variable computed value
+R04_001_A Keep variable computed value
-Keep on value per period
+R04_002_A Keep one value per period
+R04_003_A Variable can be set with a period and a value R04_004_A Variable value can be get for a period R04_005_A Can return Variable default_value

 ## Population